 This final statistic landed a disheartening blow.
-One of my goals as an instructor is to create an environment where every student feels not just comfortable, but confident in expressing their mathematical perspective, and one metric of this is how comfortable and confident they are in asking others to do the same.
+One of the course learning outcomes is that students "clearly and accurately present mathematical constructions, computations, and arguments" (see Sample Syllabus).
+One metric of this is whether I have created an environment where every student feels not just comfortable, but confident in expressing their mathematical perspectives and asking others to do the same.
 In the previous year, students were quick to point out where I had made a mistake, quick to ask clarifying questions, and quick to propose ideas and solutions.
-When I asked the class whether there were any questions, I would often meet silence which I interpreted to mean there were none, and so we moved forward with class.
+When I asked this class whether there were any questions, however, I would often meet silence which I interpreted to mean there were none, and so we moved forward with class.
 I know looking back on this term that I often arrived to class tired and exhausted, and even if I was able to ramp up the enthusiasm for the students, I didn't see them with the same energy that I had the year before.
 My own preparation and energy for class were significantly diminished compared to the previous year.
+After this, I decided to implement some more scaffolding into the classroom examples, as a specific tool learned through the LTAI training.
+I redesigned a few assignments (particularly the typeset assignments) in order to facilitate understanding that was slowly revealed and built up, rather than presented all at once.
+I noticed during this time that more students were willing to attend office hours and ask questions, and that students engaged with the typeset assignment more fully during this time, even forming groups on their own initiative.
+By implementing scaffolding into these assignments, students were more equipped to "write and evaluate mathematical arguments according to the standards of the discipline" (see Sample Syllabus).

-This shock to my ego was necessary, because in the Spring of 2023 I would be confronted with a different sort of class entirely.
+It was necessary to have this last class shock my ego as it did, because in the Spring of 2023 I would be confronted with a different sort of class entirely.
 In particular, I would be teaching the "Foundations of Computer Science" course for UCSB.
 This would be a class nearing 100 students, a drastic change from the size at Westmont.
 While students at Westmont had been meeting in-person through most of the pandemic (with some necessary adjustments of course), the students at UCSB had been in a dance back and forth between in-person and remote and hybrid instruction even up as late as the Fall 2022 quarter.
 The quarter of Spring 2023 was the first quarter with absolutely no remote adjustments since going remote nearly three years before.

 I had learned from my most recent Westmont class that I can't press "copy-paste" on lectures and expect the same results.
 In this situation, I was moving from a 25-student course over 16 weeks into a 100-student course over 10 weeks.
 To adjust for these differences, I made some structural changes to the course.
 First, most of the material became based on lecture rather than in-class activities.
 In order to compensate for this, however, each class started with a question on the board for students to discuss with their neighbors as they settled into the room; I would use this question as a launching point for the rest of the class period.
 I also utilized a "think-pair-share" model quite regularly, an activity which students eagerly participated in.
+Students responded positively to both the "preview" questions and the "think-pair-share" questions; even those sitting in the far back of the room would turn to their neighbors and give some attempt.